MinecraftForge/MinecraftForge/fml/README.txt

 There are some very visible changes to the client when FML is installed.

-There are some bukkit compatibility hooks available, consult MCPC+ for more information.
+There are some bukkit compatibility hooks available, consult MCPC+, now known as Cauldron for more information.

 Minecraft Forge in all cases bundles FML as it's modloading technology of choice because FML is open source, freely distributable, and can be easily updated by